bunzieukua/ENSO/README.md

-This code serves a presentation about ENSO for one of my undergraduate courses.
+This code serves a presentation about ENSO for one of my undergraduate courses (IS310 – Fate and Transport of Pollutants in the Atmosphere).
 In this file, you will find codes to plot sea surface temperature, Oceanic Niño Index, and precipitation (with information of where I get those data).
 You can modify the code to plot the data for your desired time period and/or location.
 It's highly recommended that you visit the databases to familiarize yourself with the data structure before proceeding with the code.